nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to unfavourite a specific flashcard based on the index in the list
+1. User requests to unfavourite a specific flashcard based on the index in the list.
-2. SWEe! unfavourites the flashcard
+2. SWEe! unfavourites the flashcard.

     Use case ends.